fivdi/bme280/README.md

 before invoking read to get the reading.

 #### typicalMeasurementTime()
+Returns the typical measurement time in milliseconds.

-The typical measurement time depends on the selected values for humidity, pressure and temperature oversampling. typicalMeasurementTime returns the typical measurement time in milliseconds.
+The typical measurement time depends on the selected values for humidity, pressure and temperature oversampling.

 If OVERSAMPLE.X1 (the default) is used for humidity, pressure and temperature oversampling, the typical measurement time is 8 milliseconds.